Spritmonitor

-Spritmonitor is a German website that collects and delivers information about the fuel consumption of vehicles under real-life conditions.
-The database is provided by the users of the website themselves (crowdsourcing) who log the fuel-ups of their vehicles in the system.
+Spritmonitor is a German website that collects and delivers information about the fuel consumption and electric energy consumption of vehicles under real-life conditions.
+The database is provided by the users of the website themselves (crowdsourcing) who log the fuel-ups and charge-ups of their vehicles in the system.

 History

 The website was created by Thomas Fischl and Dominik Fisch as a side project to their study of computer science at the University of Passau, Germany in 2001.
 Initially, the project was known under the name „Consumption Tables“ and was renamed to „Spritmonitor“ after a testing phase („Sprit“ is in Germany colloquial speech for fuel).
 The website is operated and owned by the Fisch und Fischl GmbH company which was founded in 2008.